christianmlong/personal/blog/content/twisted_on_windows_part2.md

 * The [LOCAL_SERVICE](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684188%28v=vs.85%29.aspx) account has traditionally been the account Windows sysadmins used for services.
 It does, however, have [some drawbacks](https://social.technet.microsoft.com/Forums/en-US/57e8b300-b3f7-4005-927b-e7b7b6a7097b/are-virtual-accounts-more-secure-than-local-service-accounts?forum=winserversecurity).
 There is only one LOCAL_SERVICE account per machine.
 Let's say you want to set up multiple services per server (a database and a web server, for example).
 If you assign permissions to the LOCAL_SERVICE account for the benefit of one service, those permissions are shared by all the services that use that account.

-None of these are ideal, we're going to be using a different account type, covered in the next section
+None of these are ideal.
+We're going to be using a different account type, covered in the next section.

 #### Virtual service accounts